Barry's Time Travel Review Score

 All You Need Is Kill : Plot Summary

-What are the Mimics
+All You Need Is Kill: What are the Mimics

 There is a quick background about the aliens here.
 The Mimics, as they are called, are actually not the aliens.
 They are the creatures sent to terraform Earth to make it suitable for the aliens to inhabit.
-They eat the Earth and excrete a material toxic to humans, but suitable to the aliens.
+They eat the Earth and excrete a material toxic to humans, but ideal to the aliens.

-In their final attempt, they take out all the Antennae and Rita begins to attack Keiji because, according to her theory, they have been looping for so long that they have become Antennae like.
+In their final attempt, they take out all the Antennae, and Rita begins to attack Keiji because, according to her theory, they have been looping for so long that they have become Antennae like.
 She is an Antenna to his loop and he is to hers.
 So to stop the looping one of them needs to die and the survivor has to take out the Nexus.
 Keiji and Rita have a gruesome battle and Keiji actually ends up killing Rita.
 He then proceeds to kill the Nexus.
-The time doesn’t reset.
-Rita stays dead, and he’s commended to be the war hero.
+The time he doesn’t reset.
+Rita stays dead, and he’s commended as the war hero.
 Keiji continues his battle against the Mimics.

 The ending in the movie is nowhere this dark.
 On the contrary, the film has a much happier ending.